The leaves have changed, the weather is getting cooler, what does this all mean? It’s time to start thinking about Christmas.

 Is It Too Late To Get Ahead For This Year?

 Not at all.
 You have a lot of options to save yourself from your own spending.
 You can sign up for a Holiday Savings account, or a money market account.
-If you do plan on putting some holiday spending on a credit card, be sure you are using a low-interest credit card and have a plan to get it paid off before the next holiday.
+If you do plan on putting some holiday spending on a credit card, or applying for a personal loan to help with your presents, be sure you are using a low-interest credit card or loan, and have a plan to get them paid off before the next holiday.

 Remember that holiday spending doesn’t have to be an all-or-nothing proposition.
 You can combine savings, credit cards and budgeting to attack the holiday from several angles.
 Start now and by Christmas you’ll have a variety of options to keep your holiday budget on track.